mestergruppen/job-application-2021/README.md

 If you don't want to destroy and recreate your database after changing the schema, you will have to write changes in new files with a newer date/time then the initial one.

 Exposed is set up as the database layer framework, but if you want to use something you're more familiar with, just make the necessary changes.
-Documentation for Exposed can found here: [Exposed](https://github.com/JetBrains/Exposed/wiki)
+Documentation for Exposed can be found here: [Exposed](https://github.com/JetBrains/Exposed/wiki)

 For the Kafka part, you can use the serialization format of your choice.
 Keep it simple as this is not the most important part of your task.
 There is already a consumer configured and implemented to output the data for each event published to the `events` topic, so you should be able to confirm that everything is working